24/7 service

-In commerce and industry, 24/7 or 24-7 service (usually pronounced "twenty-four seven") is service that is available at any time and usually, every day.
-An alternate orthography for the numerical part includes 24×7 (usually pronounced "twenty-four by seven").
-The numerals stand for "24 hours a day, 7 days a week".
-Less commonly used, 24/7/52 (adding "52 weeks") and 24/7/365 service (adding "365 days") make it clear that service is available every day of the year.
+In commerce and industry, 24/7 or 24-7 service (usually pronounced "twenty-four seven") is service that is available at any time of day, 24 hours, and every day of the week, 7 days.
+An alternate orthography is 24×7 (usually pronounced "twenty-four by seven").
+Less commonly used are the terms 24/7/52 (adding "52 weeks") and 24/7/365 (adding "365 days") make it clear that service is available every day of the year including the one extra day on leap years.

 Synonyms include around-the-clock service (with/without hyphens) and all day every day, especially in British English, and nonstop service, but the latter can also refer to other things, such as public transport services which go between two stations without stopping.

 The Oxford English Dictionary (OED) defines the term as "twenty-four hours a day, seven days a week; constantly".
 It lists its first reference to 24/7 to be from a 1983 story in the US magazine Sports Illustrated in which Louisiana State University basketball player Jerry Reynolds describes his jump shot in just such a way: 24–7–365.

 24/7 service is employed in many settings including commercial businesses, emergency services, transport, utilities, certain industrial processes, and some human services.